KyleDanny/Unfold_Code-Test/README.md

 ## Reflections
 This was a fun assignment.

-For the first 2 assignments on code pen, I refactored code using newer es6 features and using async await instead of promises.
+For the first 2 assignments on CodePen, I refactored code using newer es6 features and async await instead of promises.
 A little syntactic sugar always tastes good!
-I implemented a try catch and additional error handling respectively.
+I also implemented a try catch and additional error handling respectively.

 My biggest challenge for this assigment was that I had not worked with Next.js or Framer Motion prior to this.
 However, due to Next.js being a development framework built on top of React, it took very little time to familiarize myself with the basics.

-I'm mostly happy with the result.
-The majority of the code is relatively well organised.

-#### Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+The majority of the code is relatively well organised using common naming conventions and keeping code as modular as possible.
+I'm happy with the result and enjoyed learning Next.js, as well as Framer Motion - which in comparison to alternative animation libraries uses real-world physics resulting in a more 'life-like' animated experience for the user.

+I would have liked to have implemented testing.
+I think with a bit more time using the framework, I would've taken a TDD approach.
+This would've enforced a clean structure with any logic broken into easily testible functions.

+Happy Monday :)